leafac/yocto-cfa/dissertation/yocto-cfa.md

 ### An Operational Semantics for the Interpreter

 What we accomplished so far in this section is more than defining an interpreter for Yocto-JavaScript; we also defined formally the _meaning_ of Yocto-JavaScript programs: an Yocto-JavaScript program means what the interpreter produces for it.
-The definition of the meaning of programs in a language is something called the _semantics_ of the language, and there are several techniques to specify semantics; the one we are using so far is known as a _definitional interpreter_ \cite{definitional-interpreters}.
+The definition of the meaning of programs in a language is something called the _semantics_ of the language, and there are several techniques to specify semantics; the one we are using so far is known as a _definitional interpreter_ [definitional-interpreters]().

 A definitional interpreter has some advantages over other techniques for specifying semantics: it is easier to understand for most programmers, and it is executable.
 But a definitional interpreter also has one disadvantage: to understand the meaning of an Yocto-JavaScript program we have to understand an interpreter written in TypeScript.
-To address this, there are other techniques for defining semantics that do not depend on other programming languages, and in this section we introduce one of them: _operational semantics_ \cite{operational-semantics, semantics-engineering, pl-book}.
+To address this, there are other techniques for defining semantics that do not depend on other programming languages, and in this section we introduce one of them: _operational semantics_ [operational-semantics, semantics-engineering, pl-book]().

 First, we extend the grammar from § \ref{A Formal Grammar for Yocto-JavaScript} with the notion of values that is equivalent to the type  `` ts`Value `` (see § \ref{Step 0: The Entire Runner}, line 1):